 Pistol crossbows don’t have the range and power of recurve or compound crossbows.
 They can be accurate at short ranges up-to about 30 yards.
 Pistol crossbows are also smaller, lighter and more easily portable than both the other styles.
 You’ll also find them more fun and less intimidating to shoot if you’ve never used a crossbow before.

-Axle to Axle, ATA or A2A defines the distance from one cam (axel) on a compound crossbow to the other.
+Axle to Axle, ATA or A2A defines the distance from one cam (axel) to the other.
 This gives you the overall width of the crossbow normally in inches.
 On a recurve manufacturers will just list the width of the limbs, also in inches.

 The power stroke on a crossbow is the equivalent of draw length on a recurve or compound bow.
 It is simply the distance between the resting point of the bowstring and the fully drawn position of the bowstring.
 This measurement is normally given in inches.

-The power stroke of a crossbow is one of several factors that make up how fast a bow will shoot.
-A shorter power stroke on a heavy draw weight bow will match a longer power stroke on a lighter draw weight bow.
+This is one of several factors that make up how fast a bow will shoot.
+A shorter inch power stroke on a heavy draw weight bow will match a longer one on a lighter draw weight bow.
 Shooters tend to like shorter bows but they also want high arrow speeds.
 In order to make that happen the manufacturers will reduce the length of the power stroke to make the bow shorter and increase the draw weight or alter the cam design to increase the efficiency and power output.

-It is the cam and limb design coupled with draw weight and power stroke that will determine the crossbow speed.
-By itself the power stroke metric means relatively little, unless you are comparing two crossbows very similar in all other aspects.
+It is the cam and limb design coupled with draw weight and power stroke that will determine the bow speed.
+By itself this metric means relatively little, unless you are comparing two crossbows very similar in all other aspects.

 There are legal requirements for draw weights when hunting with a crossbow and these vary by state so if you want to hunt don’t forget to look yours up before you make a purchase.